 In the hurried context of a desire to reindustrialize the French economic system, France launched in 2013 a strategic reflection to identify the industrial priorities on which it is essential to invest and mobilize resources.
-This reflection is combined with an offensive policy of industrial reconquest aiming at supporting companies in their process of transition and developing an offer of training much better adapted to the new stakes of the "New Industrial France"2.
+This reflection is combined with an offensive policy of industrial reconquest aiming at supporting companies in their process of transition and developing an offer of training much better adapted to the new stakes of the "New Industrial France".

-Indeed, the industrial metamorphosis operated by mundialization issues and environmental stakes and the opportunities provided by digital technologies comes with fundamental and deep transformations for skills and qualifications3.
-To answer it, the national initiative "Osons l'industrie"(Alliance Industrie du Futur, 2016) (i.e. Let's deal with Industry) was launched in March 2016, coordinated and implemented by the Alliance Industrie du Futur (i.e. Alliance for the Industry of the Future)4.
+Indeed, the industrial metamorphosis operated by mundialization issues and environmental stakes and the opportunities provided by digital technologies comes with fundamental and deep transformations for skills and qualifications.
+To answer it, the national initiative "Osons l'industrie"(Alliance Industrie du Futur, 2016) (i.e. Let's deal with Industry) was launched in March 2016, coordinated and implemented by the Alliance Industrie du Futur (i.e. Alliance for the Industry of the Future).
 The work done by this structure puts the man as a worker and his know-how in the core of the discussions and the answers to bring.
-In collaboration with several important stakeholders fully involved in trainings such as UIMM (Union des industries et métiers de la métallurgie - Union for Metal industry and jobs), IMT (Institut Mines Télécom), Arts et Métiers ParisTech, ONISEP, and under the aegis of CNI (Conseil National de l'Industrie - National Council for Industry), the initiative "Osons l'industrie" aims at helping the industrial workers in of elaborating and disseminating information about jobs and trainings to students, parents and staffs (ONISEP, 2019) 4 Alliance Industrie du futur aims at helping companies, and more specifically SMEs, in their process of modernisation of the industrial tools and transformation of their economic models with digital and non-digital new technologies (Alliance Industrie du Futur, 2019b)
+In collaboration with several important stakeholders fully involved in trainings such as UIMM (Union des industries et métiers de la métallurgie - Union for Metal industry and jobs), IMT (Institut Mines Télécom), Arts et Métiers ParisTech, ONISEP, and under the aegis of CNI (Conseil National de l'Industrie - National Council for Industry); the initiative "Osons l'industrie" aims at helping the industrial workers in

-2 Name given to the French government strategy aiming at identifying the primary industrial stakes and sectors (Ministère du Redressement productif, 2017)
+&lt;sup>2 Name given to the French government strategy aiming at identifying the primary industrial stakes and sectors (Ministère du Redressement productif, 2017)